Hydroponics: History

 For example, the Hoagland and Arnon study did not adequately appreciate that hydroponics has other key benefits compared to soil culture including the fact that the roots of the plant have constant access to oxygen and that the plants have access to as much or as little water and nutrients as they need.
-This is important as one of the most common errors when cultivating plants is over- and underwatering; and hydroponics prevents this from occurring as large amounts of water, which may drown root systems in soil, can be made available to the plant in hydroponics, and any water not used, drained away, recirculated, or actively aerated, eliminating anoxic conditions in the root area.
-In soil, a grower needs to be very experienced to know exactly with how much water to feed the plant.
-Too much and the plant will be unable to access oxygen because air in the soil pores is displaced, which can lead to root rot; too little and the plant will undergo water stress or lose the ability to absorb nutrients, which are typically moved into the roots while dissolved, leading to nutrient deficiency symptoms such as chlorosis.
+This is important as one of the most common errors when cultivating plants is over- and underwatering; hydroponics prevents this from occurring as large amounts of water, which may drown root systems in soil, can be made available to the plant in hydroponics, and any water not used, is drained away, recirculated, or actively aerated, eliminating anoxic conditions in the root area.
+In soil, a grower needs to be very experienced to know exactly how much water to feed the plant.
+Too much and the plant will be unable to access oxygen because air in the soil pores is displaced, which can lead to root rot; too little and the plant will undergo water stress or lose the ability to absorb nutrients, which are typically moved into the roots while dissolved, leading to nutrient deficiency symptoms such as chlorosis or fertilizer burn.
 Eventually, Gericke's advanced ideas led to the implementation of hydroponics into commercial agriculture while Hoagland's views and helpful support by the University prompted Hoagland and his associates to develop several new formulas (recipes) for mineral nutrient solutions, universally known as Hoagland solution.

 One of the earliest successes of hydroponics occurred on Wake Island, a rocky atoll in the Pacific Ocean used as a refueling stop for Pan American Airlines.
 Hydroponics was used there in the 1930s to grow vegetables for the passengers.
 Hydroponics was a necessity on Wake Island because there was no soil, and it was prohibitively expensive to airlift in fresh vegetables.

 From 1943 to 1946, Daniel I. Arnon served as a major in the United States Army and used his prior expertise with plant nutrition to feed troops stationed on barren Ponape Island in the western Pacific by growing crops in gravel and nutrient-rich water because there was no arable land available.

 In the 1960s, Allen Cooper of England developed the nutrient film technique.
 The Land Pavilion at Walt Disney World's EPCOT Center opened in 1982 and prominently features a variety of hydroponic techniques.

-In recent decades, NASA has done extensive hydroponic research for its Controlled Ecological Life Support System (CELSS).
-Hydroponics research mimicking a Martian environment uses LED lighting to grow in a different color spectrum with much less heat.
-Ray Wheeler, a plant physiologist at Kennedy Space Center's Space Life Science Lab, believes that hydroponics will create advances within space travel, as a bioregenerative life support system.
+In recent decades, NASA has done extensive hydroponic research for its Controlled Ecological Life Support System (CELSS) and Advanced Life Support (ALS) programs.
+Hydroponics research mimicking space environments will need further study for different gravity environments, for example u-gravity in Low Earth Orbit, 1/6 g on the Moon, and 1/3 g on Mars.
+Ray Wheeler, a plant physiologist at Kennedy Space Center's Space Life Science Lab, believes that hydroponics will allow water and nutrient recycling needed for space travel and eventual bioregenerative life support systems where plants are used to produce oxygen and food, while removing carbon dioxide.